P Moe Nin: Literary works

 He introduced Burmese readers to the American bestseller How to Win Friends and Influence People by Dale Carnegie.
 In 1923, he published The Book of Basic Politics.
 One of his most celebrated novels, Nei Yi Yi, is a Burmese adaptation of an English novel that reflected British colonial rule.

-He wrote great novels and articles but did not benefit from the earnings from writing.
-Although he struggled with poverty, he never stopped writing.
-He never wrote for money.
-He did not care about "money and his poor living style".
-Everyone paid him respect, but he was the most humble man with great personality.
-He did not hesitate to write articles attacking political opportunists.

 He could also be considered the country's father of instructional films.
 In 1920, the Cinema de Paris showed the country's first silent film, Myitta Nit Thuya.
 Based on P Moe Nin's novel Love and Liquor, the film educated the dangers of drinking liquor.

 Posthumous reputation

 Decades after his death, P Moe Nin is still relevant as in the days he was alive.
 A street in the capital has been named after him.
 In 2002, the Myanmar Writers and Journalists Association reprinted the third volume of his selected works.
 Re-prints of many of his books are still being sold in Burmese bookstores.